ReproNim/module-reproducible-basics/_episodes/01-shell-basics.md

 > 4. `#!/bin/bash -e -x`
 >
 > > ## Answer
-> > A shebang can carry up to 1 option, so 1-3 are all correct.
+> > A shebang can support one option, so 1-3 are all correct.
 > {: .solution}
 {: .challenge}